cue-lang/cue/doc/tutorial/kubernetes/README.md

 If more than one instance is selected the `cue` tool may either operate on them one by one or merge them.
 The default is to merge them.
-Different instances of a package are typically not compatible: as instances in different subdirectories may have different specializations.
+Different instances of a package are typically not compatible: different subdirectories may have different specializations.
 A merge pre-expands templates of each instance and then merges their root values.
 The result may contain conflicts, such as our top-level `_component` field,